danielholm/ha-kimai/README.md

 ## Dashboard tip: a live counter

-`sensor.kimai_pagaende_tid` updates every 30 seconds.
-For a counter that ticks every second, use `sensor.kimai_startad` instead — Home Assistant renders timestamp sensors as relative time client-side, with no extra polling.
+The elapsed sensor updates every 30 seconds.
+For a counter that ticks every second, use the started sensor instead — Home Assistant renders timestamp sensors as relative time client-side, with no extra polling.
 A plain entity card works, or a mushroom-template-card with `relative_time()`.

 ## When lists are refreshed